 When the Minnesota Hospital Association (MHA) endorsed Jackson Physician Search as its first and only recruitment partner, healthcare organizations around the state took notice.
 For more than a century, MHA has worked to provide Minnesota’s hospitals and health systems with the resources, best practices, and guidance to deliver exceptional patient care.
 So, when MHA leadership, after meeting with and vetting multiple physician recruitment firms, announced their endorsement of Jackson Physician Search, Minnesota hospital leaders knew they could trust the recommendation.

 The President and CEO of a small, regional hospital in central Minnesota was one such leader.
 She had worked with recruitment partners in the past without much success, but she was hopeful that an MHA-endorsed business partner would be different.
-At her first meeting with Business Development Manager, Chris Kratochvil, the CEO was not disappointed.
-Chris highlighted the benefits of leveraging a 100% digital physician recruitment strategy, explaining how strategically targeting physicians where they spend their time, online, rather than in their mailboxes results in quicker placements and greater ROI.
+At her first meeting with our Business Development Manager, the CEO was not disappointed.
+He highlighted the benefits of leveraging a 100% digital physician recruitment strategy, explaining how strategically targeting physicians where they spend their time, online, rather than in their mailboxes results in quicker placements and greater ROI.

 The CEO was eager to see what Jackson Physician Search could do to help with her organization’s immediate need and the search was assigned to Vice President of Recruiting, Tara Osseck.
 The hospital sought to hire a surgeon to support Dr. R, the longtime, sole general surgeon at the facility.
 The overload of patients put him at risk of burning out, and yet, the patient volume was not quite high enough to justify two full-time surgeons.
 For this reason, the CEO ideally wanted to hire someone part time.
 Tara wasn’t sure how candidates would respond to the unusual request, but they agreed to move forward with the search.